Non Profit FAQ

 Q. How much does it cost to participate?

-Nonprofit organizations pay a fee to every year.
+Nonprofit organizations pay a one-time fee every year to join this event.
 This participation fee is based on whether the organization is based inside or outside DuPage County.

 The participation fee is paid during registration and is $100 for organizations based inside DuPage County and $200 for those based outside the County.